smplcod/acpc/README.md

 23. Admin subpages
  - [x] 23.1 Hide Subpages on the dashboard

+24. Admin sidebar links
+ - [x] 24.1 Restore metric links in the admin sidebar
+ - [x] 24.2 Remove root and login links from the admin sidebar

 # Bot instructions
 1. Always start by reading this file and the "Features ToDo" section here.
 Do not do anything from "Features ToDo" unless you have direct instructions.